 We stand up for your rights

 You have enough to worry about aside from why your request for unpaid time off for medical reasons was denied.
-Allow us to deal with your employer or your employer's insurance company.
+Allow our medical leave attorneys to deal with your employer or your employer's insurance company.
 We know the law and know what strategies work best.

-Simply schedule your free consultation with a medical leave attorney who cares.
+Simply schedule your free case evaluation today.
 Nilges Draher LLC - we're on your side.